ryan-cd/ctf/2021/dawg/misc/identifications/README.md

 MTARMDSDD20|	N/A|	N/A|	N/A|	9625-A BROWN CHURCH RD|	MOUNT AIRY|	MD|	21771
 MTARMDSDDS0|	240|	N/A|	N/A|	9625-A BROWN CHURCH RD|	MOUNT AIRY|	MD|	21771

 The one named `Mount Airy` looked like a good candidate.
-Submitting its CLLI (`MTARMDMARS1`) as the flag was successful.
+Submitting its CLLI (`MTARMDMARS1`) as the flag solved this challenge.

 `DawgCTF{MTARMDMARS1}`